 You can make donations to just one charity, perhaps one that your loved one supported, or several; it’s up to you.
 There are no rules about how many charities you can share the money between or what sort of charity they are, as long as they are properly registered.

 How people make donations is up to you, many charities now allow you to set up an online donations page in someone’s memory.
-Our online obituary service includes an option to set up an online donation through the Just Giving service.
+Our online obituary service provided by Much Loved includes an option to set up an online donation.

 If you wish you can ask those attending the funeral service to make a contribution to your chosen charity, if they wish.
 We’ll provide a donation box at the service.
 At the end of the service the donation box will be handed to you by your funeral director, so you can make the contribution to your chosen charity.